-We are 100% volunteer-powered.
+We have no paid staff; we are 100% volunteer-powered.
+Our Board members are also our work team — they plan and implement all of our events and initiatives, alongside community volunteers.
 Want to roll up your sleeves and join our team?
 We'd love to hear from you!
 Please get in touch.

 Anne has long had a seemingly contradictory affection for public service and personal self-reliance.
 Upon graduating with her B.A. from Kalamazoo College in Michigan amidst the Great Recession, she committed herself to learning the lost arts of homesteading, food preservation and bartering to make ends meet.
 Her search for mentors quickly led her to several apprenticeships, beginning with her humanely-raised meat distributor, Farm Direct Meat, where she spent summers working at farmers markets all over the region.

 Currently, she assists several local farms with distribution and sales, connects dozens of farmers and chefs each year for County Line Orchard’s Farm to Table Festival, dedicates herself to various programming and outreach initiatives through her role with the NWI Food Council and free-lances for Creative Solutionz of Hammond to develop outreach and marketing for our region’s non-profits.
 Anne lives in Crown Point, Indiana with her husband, Ben, and spends her free time learning all she can about food alongside her 4-year old daughter through their humble garden and mild addiction to canning.
 They always have a jar of homemade pickles to share.
 Anne believes her purpose, and ultimately her legacy, is to create a thriving local food economy where all members of our community have access to nutritional, locally grown food.